xrcyz/xrcyz.github.io/_posts/2022-04-12-artificial-life-resources.md

 ## Evolution of Evolvability

-What happens when organisms can evolve their own metaparameters?
+What happens when organisms can evolve their own hyperparameters?
 Gives context to the idea that viruses can control the mutation rate of their own genomes to escape immune system response.

 {% include embed.html url="https://www.youtube.com/embed/i-qe-2PLkIc" %}